hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a "pre-doc" at UC Berkeley & MIT, based in Berkeley.
-This autumn, I will join the IWER group at MIT for my PhD.
-Previously, I studied Economics and Sociology at the LSE, Heidelberg University, and Goethe University Frankfurt.
+I am a PhD student at the Institute for Work and Employment Research of MIT Sloan.
+Previously, I worked as a pre-doc at UC Berkeley/MIT/IZA Bonn and studied Economics and Sociology at the LSE, Heidelberg University, and Goethe University Frankfurt.
 I grew up in Gelnhausen, a lovely town east of Frankfurt, Germany.

-My interests are in Microeconomics and Labour Economics - especially industrial relations and education.
-In current projects, I evaluate the economic impact of strikes, worker co-management, and education policies.
+My research assesses how institutions such as trade unions and employer associations shape the labour market.
+In current projects I evaluate the economic impact of strikes, worker co-management, and sectoral bargaining.

-Jointly with Chantal Pezold, I also run an online reading group on labour market institutions for PhD students and post-docs.
-While we keep this group at a limited size to allow for productive discussions, feel free to reach out if you are interested in joining.

-Outside academia, I had the privilege to work on evidence-based policy advocacy at the German Ministry of Finance, ver.di (united services trade union), and the German and Hessian Parliaments.
-I am teamlead of climate policy at Fiscal Future, a Berlin-based think tank for progressive fiscal policy.

-Please cc both e-mail addresses and note that I may not be in your timezone if you require a timely response!
+Please cc both e-mail addresses and note that I am on the US east coast if you require a timely response.

 {style="text-align: justify;"}